smithmd/play-sfdc/README.md

 For Google Charts, you create a data object for the visualization.
 In most cases this is a DataTable.

 The NVD3 library is used to replace Google's Gauge chart with a Bullet chart.
 These are fairly simple so can be made generic.
+One function is called to print the data to a bullet chart.

+#### Google Chart functions

+This is the more complex form of chart on the pages.

+Each google chart draw function is named draw<Id> where <Id> is the full Id of the report in the dashboard.
+I realize now that's a bad way to do it because the Ids will be different in different environments.
+As a result, this code doesn't work anymore.
+This should be updated to be data driven somehow.

+#### NVD3 functions

+`drawBullet()` is the only function to use NVD3.
+It pulls it's points into an array and sets those as bounds on a [Bullet Chart](http://nvd3.org/examples/bullet.html).
+The graph is then printed in an empty `<svg>` element.